How to Plan an Intervention That Brings Healing Forward

 Week Four: Launch, Evaluate, and Adjust Your Approach

-Week four represents the culmination of your intervention preparation, requiring careful execution of the actual intervention process while maintaining flexibility for real-time adjustments.
+Week four represents the culmination of your intervention preparation, requiring careful execution of the actual intervention process while maintaining flexibility for real-time adjustments based on individual and family responses.
+This critical implementation phase demands balancing structured planning with responsive adaptation to unexpected developments that often emerge during intervention conversations.

 Schedule and Stage the Intervention Thoughtfully